Malvern College: Alumni

 The school's alumni ("old boys") are known as Old Malvernians, or OMs.
 The Malvernian Society holds many annual reunions and events.
 Old Malvernians, including former pupils of schools which have merged with Malvern College, benefit from a reduction in fees for their own children.
 (Note: A similar fees remission scheme for the children of teachers at the college became the subject of legal challenge, leading to a landmark decision of the House of Lords in 1992, Pepper (Inspector of Taxes) v Hart.)
+A freemasonic lodge for alumni of the school, Old Malvernian Lodge No. 4363, was founded by Old Malvernian Major Richard Charles Lowndes.

-Other Old Malvernian clubs and societies include an OM freemasonry lodge, court games, golf, sailing, shooting, the Old Malvernians Cricket Club, and the Old Malvernians Football Club, a club competing in the Arthurian League.
+Other Old Malvernian clubs and societies exist for court games, golf, sailing, shooting, the Old Malvernians Cricket Club, and the Old Malvernians Football Club, a club competing in the Arthurian League.

 College alumni have gained recognition in such fields as the military, politics, business, science, culture and sport - especially first-class cricket and the eighteen county cricket clubs.
 Among the most famous Old Malvernians are the spymaster James Jesus Angleton, former head of the CIA's counter-intelligence; Aleister Crowley, the controversial but influential occultist; the historian Sir John Wheeler-Bennett; the actor Denholm Elliott, Reginald 'Tip' Foster, the only man to have captained England at both cricket and football; the Olympic gold medalist and highly-decorated war veteran Brigadier General Arnold Jackson, and the novelist C. S. Lewis, author of The Chronicles of Narnia.
 (Note: C.S.
 Lewis, in his partial autobiography Surprised by Joy, described his experiences at Malvern, disguising it as Wyvern College.)
 Other well-known personalities include the businessman Lord MacLaurin, a former chairman of Tesco and Vodafone; Jeremy Paxman, journalist, author, and BBC presenter of Newsnight and University Challenge; Lord Weatherill, a former Speaker of the House of Commons, and Sir Chris Whitty, Chief Medical Officer for England and Chief Medical Adviser to the UK Government at the time of the COVID-19 pandemic.